SIMIPEX XR modified release tablets

 After using SIMIPEX XR

 Keep SIMIPEX XR in the pack until it is time to take it.
+If you take the tablets out of the pack they may not keep well.

 Keep SIMIPEX XR in a cool dry place where the temperature stays below 25°C. Do not store SIMIPEX XR or any other medicine in the bathroom or near a sink.
 Do not leave it in the car or on window sills.
 Heat and dampness can destroy some medicines.